 Allergen Cross Contamination

-Allergen cross contamination is traces of allergic food ingredients within a product that are not declared on the packaging label.
-Allergen contamination is a potential risk for consumers of high risk allergies.
+Allergen cross contamination is traces of allergic food ingredients within a product that are not declared on the packaging.
+Allergen contamination is a potential risk for consumers of high-risk allergies.

-List of allergenic food ingredients that are and may be present at MQA:
+List of allergenic food ingredients that are or may be present at site:

 - Tree nuts and their products